 Given our conclusion that the Certificate of Incorporation may be amended as provided in the Initial Certificate of Amendment and the Extension Certificate of Amendment, in each case subject to compliance with the amendatory procedures set forth in Section 242(b) of the General Corporation Law, you have asked our opinion as to the vote required for approval of the Initial Certificate of Amendment and the Extension Certificate of Amendment.
 Section 242(b) of the General Corporation Law provides the default voting requirements for an amendment to the certificate of incorporation.
 Under Section 242(b)(1), the Board of Directors of the Company (the "Board") would be required to adopt a resolution setting forth the amendments proposed (i.e., the amendments set forth in the Initial Certificate of Amendment and the Extension Certificate of Amendment) and declaring their advisability prior to submitting such amendments to the stockholders entitled to vote on amendments to the Certificate of Incorporation.
 The Board may adopt such resolution by the affirmative vote of a majority of the directors present at a meeting at which a quorum is present, or, alternatively, by unanimous written consent of all directors.
 See 8 Del.
 C. §§ 141(b), 141(f).
 After such amendments have been duly approved by the Board, they must then be submitted to the stockholders of the Company for a vote thereon.
 The affirmative vote (or written consent) of a majority of the outstanding stock entitled to vote thereon would be required for approval of such amendments.
 See 8 Del.
 C. §§ 242(b)(1), 228(a).
 The default voting requirements set forth above may be increased to require a greater vote of the directors or stockholders by a provision in the certificate of incorporation or the bylaws (in the case of the Board).
 See 8 Del.
 C. §§ 102(b)(4), 141(b), 216, 242(b)(4).6 However, any certificate of incorporation or bylaw provision purporting to impose a supermajority or unanimous voting requirement must otherwise be valid under the General Corporation Law.
 As discussed above, in our opinion, the provision in paragraph G of Article Sixth of the Certificate of Incorporation, which purports to require unanimous stockholder approval to amend Article Sixth during the Target Business Acquisition Period, is not a valid certificate of incorporation provision under the General Corporation Law.
-Because there is no valid provision in the Certificate of Incorporation or Bylaws purporting to impose a different or greater vote of the directors or stockholders for the approval of an amendment to the Certificate of Incorporation, in our view, the statutory default voting requirements would apply to the approval of the Initial Certificate of Amendment and the Extension Certificate of Amendment by the directors and stockholders of the Company.
+Because there is no valid provision in the Certificate of Incorporation or Bylaws purporting to impose a different or greater vote of the directors or stockholders for the approval of an amendment to the Certificate of Incorporation or Bylaws purporting to impose a different or greater vote of the directors or stockholders for the approval of an amendment to the Certificate of Incorporation or Bylaws purporting to impose a different or greater vote of the directors or stockholders for the approval of an amendment to the Certificate of Incorporation or Bylaws purporting to impose a different or greater vote of the directors or stockholders for the approval of an amendment to the